-Too often, organizations produce content just to fill space.
-They know they need words on their website, or images on their Instagram, and regular posts on their blog.
-This focus on quantity over quality results in content that falls flat.
-The goal of your content strategy should not just be to produce the critical mass to maintain your digital presence, but to leverage your digital presence to maximize your reach and impact.
-Ultimately, content should be a tool to support larger business goals and operational strategies.
+The goal of your association's content strategy should not just be to produce the critical mass to maintain your digital presence - but to leverage your digital presence to maximize your reach and impact.
+Ultimately, content should be a tool to support larger association goals and operational strategies.

 In our estimation, there are three components of an impactful, engaging content strategy: development, distribution and monetization.
-These core tenets, coupled with smart data tracking and analytics, set the stage for a thriving, highly engaged digital audience.
-Learning from and leveraging insights makes it possible to develop a content strategy that engages and converts.
+These core tenets, coupled with smart data tracking and analytics, set the stage for a thriving, highly engaged association audience.
+Learning from and leveraging insights makes it possible to develop an association content strategy that engages current members and converts new ones.

 Developing a plan